xaviergonz/T4Immutable/README.md

 [PreConstructorParam("[JetBrains.Annotations.NotNull]")]
 public string FirstName { get; }
 ```
 Bear in mind that if you use it to specify attributes they must have the full name (including namespace) or else there would be compilation errors.
-Also bear in mind the string has to be constant, this is, it shouldn't depend on other const values.
+Also bear in mind that due to T4 limitations the string has to be constant, this is, it shouldn't depend on other const values.

 ## How do I enforce automatic null checking for the constructor parameters?
 What about for the properties?
 If you use this: